You can see several Palm Sunday coloring pages on this page. Children love the one that shows when Jesus enters Jerusalem.

-You can explain to your students that Catholics still make a procession and bless palms which can be such a vivid Palm Sunday image in their minds if they go to the Mass where this is done.
-The palms in their hands teach a lesson in themselves and help relive what happened at the beginning of Holy Week.
+While the children color their Palm Sunday coloring pages, you can explain that Catholics still make a procession and bless palms at the Palm Sunday Mass.
+This can be such a vivid image in their minds if they go to the Mass where this is done.
+The palms in their hands teach a lesson in themselves and help them relive what Jesus did at the beginning of Holy Week.

 At church they can see the procession on Sunday, they can see the priest Washing the Apostles' feet (sometimes altar boys or men from the community) on Holy Thursday (Maundy Thursday), and they can see the images in the Stations and the Veneration of the Cross on Good Friday, etc.

 Further, it is a very good idea to take little ones to the Holy Week Masses and other services because they can see what you have taught them about the story of Jesus' last days in His work of salvation.

 This all has a huge effect toward the children realizing the importance of Holy Week.
 Do keep Holy Saturday somber so that the next day is all the more glorious.